John Lawson (explorer): Exploration

 After his expedition, Lawson settled near the Pamlico River, where he earned a living as a private land surveyor.
 In 1705, he was appointed deputy surveyor for the Lords Proprietor of Carolina.
 In 1708, he succeeded Edward Moseley to become surveyor-general of the colony, a lucrative position.

 Lawson played a major role in the founding of two of North Carolina's earliest permanent European settlements: Bath and New Bern.
 On March 8, 1705, Bath was the first town incorporated in what was to become North Carolina.
 Part of the incorporated land was owned by Lawson.
 He became one of the first town commissioners.
 Later he became clerk of the court and public register for Bath County.

 In 1709, Lawson returned to London to oversee the publication of his book, A New Voyage to Carolina, in which he described the native inhabitants and the natural environment of the region.
 The book was an instant success.
 Several editions were published, including translations into German and French.
 The resulting publicity attracted many immigrant settlers to the colony of North Carolina.

 While in London, Lawson represented the colony before the government in a boundary dispute with Virginia.
 He also organized a group of Germans from the Electorate of the Palatinate to settle in Carolina, returning with them in 1710 to found New Bern on the Neuse River.
 The government of Queen Anne had invited the Protestant refugees to England for passage to the colonies.
 They were fleeing extended hardship in their homeland, due to a record cold, and French invasions.
 Nearly 3000 Palatine Germans were settled in the New York Colony in 1710 as well, and worked in naval stores camps on the Hudson River to pay off their transportation.

-In September 1711, Lawson and his associate The Baron of Bernberg were captured by Tuscarora Indians while ascending the Neuse River.
+In September 1711, Lawson and his associate Christoph von Graffenried, 1st Baron of Bernberg were captured by Tuscarora natives while ascending the Neuse River.
 The Tuscarora released von Graffenried, but they subjected Lawson to ritual torture, typical of warriors, and killed him.
 Shortly thereafter, tensions between the Tuscarora and their allies and settlers erupted into a bloody conflict known as the Tuscarora War, lasting until the defeat of the Tuscarora in 1715.
 The colonists gathered their own American Indian allies, especially from among the Yamasee and Cherokee, traditional enemies and competitors of the Tuscarora.